 Requests for admission into other year groups should be made on the In-Year application form.
-The form is available from the school or Local Authority and can also be downloaded from the Local Authority website.
+The form is available from the school or Local Authority and can also be downloaded from the Local Authority website Beds Borough in year-admissions.
 The form must then be submitted to the Local Authority.